rehierl/node-tree-outliner/1-1-4-node-trees/1-2-path-based-defs.md

 subset of the other) ex-or both sets are disjoint.
 That is, both nodes can not be understood to **overlap** each other.

-Note that two sets of elements are said to overlap each other, if both sets have one or more elements in common, but none is a subset of the other.
+Recall that two sets of elements are said to overlap each other, if both sets have one or more elements in common, but none is a subset of the other.